AyikeLoremaster/Map-of-the-World-of-Ayike/README.md

 README.md: You're looking at it right now.
 Self-explanatory.

 Nations: Within this folder are folders for individual nations.
-Currently only has a folder for Xiongmao (containing the flag of Xiongmao), and a folder for Zootopia (containing the Constitution of the Republic of Zootopia).
+Currently only has folders for the flags of Xiongmao, Hakin, Melrakkia, and a folder for the Constitution of the Republic of Zootopia.
 Feel free to add your own stuff here!